AndrewBrinker/drow/posts/2016-05-26-rust-modules-and-file-hierarchy.md

----
-layout: post
-title: "Rust Modules and File Hierarchy"
+title: Rust Modules and File Hierarchy
 date: 2016-05-26 21:10:10 -0400
-comments: true
-categories:  Rust
+tags: Rust

 ---

 Rust's module system follows some fairly simple rules, but also seems to be a